Rachelle Smith (footballer)

-Rachelle Rebecca Smith (born 18 September 1996) is an American-born Jamaican footballer who plays as a defender for the Jamaica women's national team.
+Rachelle Rebecca Smith (born 18 September 1996) is a professional footballer who plays as a defender.
+Born in the United States, she represents Jamaica internationally.

 Early life and education

 Smith attended the University of Florida in Gainesville, Florida.

 International career

 Smith made her senior debut for Jamaica on 3 August 2019 against Paraguay in the 2019 Pan American Games.

 Personal life

 Smith is of Afro-Jamaican and Chinese-Jamaican descent.